mj-kiwi/application-specialist/README.md

 ## What's this project?
 It's the answer to the code test for Application Specialist

+## Question
+INPUT: APPLICATION SPECIALIST \
+OUTPUT: tiacpniaipa

+figure out the relationship with the INPUT and OUTPUT \
+implement a function to put the INPUT as parameter and get the output as the same as the OUTPUT

+## Answer

+My implement of the code is on [Answer](src/Answer.php)

+## Test Cases

+Please check the code on [AnswerTest](tests/AnswerTest.php)

 ## How to run it

 1. install the latest php and composer